 Learning the Skills

 Things are a little different at the ski hills in winter 20/21.
 With no child minding and group lessons available, it’s the perfect opportunity to sign up for one-on-one time with instructors to set your children up with personalized coaching.
 Banff Sunshine Village provides options for early starters with private lessons available from the age of two.
 Mt.
 Norquay will teach the ropes to kids as young as three in its private lessons and programs this year.
 At Lake Louise Ski Resort, a certified snow instructor will have the kids enjoy valuable time on the mountain with lessons for ages three and up.
 Lift passes are free at each of the resorts for children five and under.

 Where to Dine

 Just as important as where to ski is where to refuel throughout the day.
 Picky eaters will love the Alpine Grill at Banff Sunshine Village, with a wide variety of international foods, and the Sunshine Burger Company is a tried and true favourite.
-At Lake Louise Ski Resort, the Whitehorn Bistro offers a hearty Whitehorn Bistrobreakfast buffet to start off on the right foot, while the Lodge of Ten Peaks cafeteria right next door provides ample sitting room and affordable menu items.
-The Lone Pine lodge at Mt.
+At Lake Louise Ski Resort, the Lodge of Ten Peaks cafe provides ample sitting room and affordable menu items, if you’re after some unbelievable panoramic views and a treat for the family, Whitehorn Bistro is a must visit.
+The Lone Pine Pub at Mt.
 Norquay serves up traditional pub grub sure to please every palate, or for a unique dining experience head up to the Cliffhouse Bistro - just remember to download on the North American chair if you’re with beginner skiers.